bagisto/user-guide/docs/2.2.0/configure/configurations.md

  ![Magic](../../assets/2.2.0/images/configure/magic.png)

-1) If you want to enable it for the **Content Generation** kindly enable it from here.
+1) If you want to enable it for the **Content Generation** kindly allow it from here.

  ![Magic Content](../../assets/2.2.0/images/configure/content.png)